 How is gastroparesis diagnosed?

 Your healthcare provider will give you a physical exam and ask about your past health.
-He or she may also use other tests, including:
+You may also have other tests, including:

 - Blood tests.
 These tests check your blood counts and measure your chemical and electrolyte (mineral) levels.

 - Radioisotope gastric-emptying scan.During this test, you will eat food containing a mildly radioactive substance, or radioisotope, that will show up on a scan.
 The amount of radiation is very small.
-It is not harmful.
+It's not harmful.
 But it lets the radiologist see the food in your stomach during the scan.
-He or she can also see how quickly food leaves your stomach.
+They can also see how quickly food leaves your stomach.
 This test can take as long as 4 hours.

 - Gastric manometry (antroduodenal manometry).This test checks the muscle movement in your stomach and small intestine.
 A thin tube is passed down your throat into your stomach.
 This tube has a wire that measures the muscle movement of your stomach as it digests foods and liquids.
 This helps show how your stomach is working.
 It also shows if your digestion is slower than normal.